 console.log(checkIfFunction('Hello')); // false

-This snippet effectively demonstrates checking the type of various inputs where only the function type passes the test.
+This snippet demonstrates checking the type of various inputs using a reusable method.
+Only the function type passes the test, helping us check if a JavaScript variable is a function.

 function userFunction() {